 - Letters of recommendation

-Specific undergraduate courses (often called foundational courses) are required to enter a master’s degree in speech-language pathology.
+Specific undergraduate courses (often called foundational courses) are required to enter an accredited SLP master’s program.
 These generally include:

 - Anatomy and Physiology of the Speech and Swallow Mechanism